jwoo2000/lightbringer/GDD.md

 An ancient forest, once teeming with life, has been enveloped by an unnatural darkness.
 No one knows how or why this occurred, but the light that once guided travellers is now just a faint wisp of its former glory.
 As time passes, the darkness has spread, warping the landscape and presumably its inhabitants.
 Legend speaks of an ancient, forgotten power buried deep within the forest, one that could hold the key to this curse—or its source.

 You, a **being of light**, awaken at the heart of this darkened land.
 Stripped of memory, you find yourself drawn toward the scattered remnants of the world, guided by an inner pull and aided by small, glowing companions.
-These little lights act as your guides, nudging you toward **Points of Interest (POIs)** and giving you clues about your past and the calamity that has overtaken the land.
+These little lights act as your guides, nudging you toward **Points of Interest (henceforth POIs)** and giving you clues about your past and the calamity that has overtaken the land.

 #### Premise